ncatlab/nlab-content/pages/4760.md

 The construction, thus, yields a functor:

 $$
-  N : BiCat \to sSet
+  N : BiCat_{NLax} \to sSet
   \,.
 $$

-extending the ordinary nerve constrution on the category of small categories.
+extending the ordinary nerve construction on the category of small categories, where morphisms of BiCat are _normal lax 2-functors_: these are the lax 2-functors which strictly preserve identities.

 Special cases of the construction relate to earlier constructions relating to the [[homotopy coherent nerve]], see below for more detail.